-Catholic Community Services Volunteer Transportation Services customers cannot afford to pay for transportation and cannot drive themselves, due to physical or mental limitations.
+Catholic Community Services (CCS) Volunteer Transportation program provides door through door service for low income adults, the elderly, and individuals with disabilities.
+These customers cannot afford to pay for transportation and cannot drive themselves, due to physical or mental limitations.
 The transportation is provided free of charge by screened and trained volunteers who use their own vehicles.
 The program provides transportation for grocery shopping, medical trips, and other essential errands such as accessing vital services (e.g., banking, social services, etc.).
 CCS also has two volunteer "Bus Buddies" who travel with the elderly or individuals with disabilities to help them feel more comfortable with fixed route transit system use.